RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-stress-predictor.md

 github_link: https://github.com/RahulBhattacharya1/ai_stress_predictor
 ---

-I noticed my decision making became inconsistent during tight deadlines.
-I would drink more coffee, sleep less, and then wonder why productivity slipped further.
-There was no simple way to quantify how close I was to a stress cliff before symptoms showed.
+I noticed how decision making can become inconsistent during tight deadlines.
+We would drink more coffee, sleep less, and then wonder why productivity slipped further.
+There was no simple way to quantify how close we are to a stress cliff before symptoms showed.
 I wanted a quiet signal that could read a few daily inputs and return a calm, objective score.
 That idea felt practical if I stitched a trained model to a friendly interface.
 The result is this stress predictor that runs in a browser and responds in real time.
 Dataset used [here](https://www.kaggle.com/datasets/nagpalprabhavalkar/tech-use-and-stress-wellness).

 I kept the feature list small on purpose.
 The goal was not to perform medical diagnosis but to translate basic habits into a consistent risk indicator.
 A Random Forest works well for tabular features and does not need heavy computing.
 Streamlit hides front‑end complexity and lets people focus on the decision.
 Together, they form a tool that invites quick check‑ins during the week.
 It is a reminder to adjust habits early rather than react late.